-This proposed project includes an approximately 68,350 gross square foot office building that will house personnel from the billing services operation and information technology operations, currently housed in leased space, and faculty and staff from the seventh and eighth floors of the Medical Arts and Research Center (MARC).
-The building will include offices, open work spaces, conference rooms, break rooms, and training rooms.
-Surface parking for 200 spaces will be provided, with plans to construct a parking structure accommodating up to 400 spaces in the future.
+This project includes an approximately 68,350 gross square foot office building that will house personnel from the billing services and information technology operations, currently housed in leased space, and faculty and staff from the seventh and eighth floors of the Medical Arts and Research Center (MARC).
+The building will include offices, open work spaces, and conference, break, and training rooms.
+Surface parking for 200 vehicles will be provided, with plans to construct a parking structure accommodating up to 400 spaces in the future.

 The Clinical Transformation, Phase I project approved by the Board on November 6, 2014, will convert faculty offices and administrative space to new functional clinical space in the MARC.
-This proposed MARC project will provide necessary space for faculty and staff displaced by the expansion of new functional clinic space within the MARC.
+This MARC project will provide necessary space for faculty and staff displaced by the expansion of new functional clinic space within the MARC.
 The project will also provide an opportunity to reduce overall administrative costs and consolidate operations currently in leased space.